OndrikB/dotfiles/README.md

 ## Setup

-for setup, clone this, copy `setmeup.sh` into the home directory and run it This is all expected to be done from your user's home directory, and will create a `desktop_env` folder inside.
+for setup, clone this, copy `setmeup.sh` into the home directory and run it.

+This is all expected to be done from your user's home directory, and will create a `desktop_env` folder inside.

 DO NOT delete this folder as it contains the binaries which are symlinked to your `/usr/bin` (more on this in the Information section)

 ## Information